iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 The gap spirals could consist
 of bamboo forest which would
 form hedgerows as a fence and
-habitat for birds and animals.
+habitat for birds and animals, there is a road each side of the spiral forrest

 </pre>